grebett/1f03caf/receipt/README.md

-# How to send an e-receipt email
+# How to create an e-receipt email template

 __todo: add tpl doc links when manu ok__